statsig-io/docs/docs/statsig-warehouse-native/introduction.md

 ### Getting Started

-For a full tutorial, check out the [getting started](getting_started.md) page.
-We also have a [quick start guide](quick-start-guide.md) for those who want to quickly see an experiment result in Statsig.
+Check out the [getting started](getting_started.md) page for a quick guide on how to get pulse results in Statsig.

 For more information on how Statsig processes data on your warehouse, refer to the [pipeline overview](pipeline-overview.md) and the best practices information available in the sidebar.